 Churchill Island is a neighbouring island with historic value.
 We visited a farmstead on the island and viewed a Sheep shearing demonstration.
 The historic farm had horses, pigs, ducks and of course, sheep!

 We continued our drive to the easterly point of Phillip Island and past the Grand Prix circuit.
-We arrived at the Nobbies that offered the opportunity to see seals and provided a scenic boardwalk along the coastline.
+When we arrived at the Nobbies we had the opportunity to see seals and enjoyed a scenic boardwalk along the coastline.

 Phillip Island Penguin Parade

-As the sun began to set we made our way to the Penguin Parade!
+As the sun began to set we made our way to the highlight of the day, the Penguin Parade!
 32,000 small penguins live on Phillip Island and each evening you have the opportunity to watch the cute little creatures swim onto the island from the beach and make their way back home... amazing!

 Surf Beaches, Koalas & Penguins – Phillip Island is just 90 minutes south of Melbourne.